glborres-biz/deep-learning-intro/README.md

 #### Run the Check environment Notebook

-Go to the course folder, open the notebook `0_Check_Environment.ipynb` and run it.
+Go to the project folder, open the notebook `0_Check_Environment.ipynb` and run it.
 If you see the message:

     Houston we are go!